Managing material issues

-- Currency volatility could impact on the cost of direct and indirect imports, and results in price increases which cannot be passed on to consumers.
+- Currency volatility could impact on the cost of direct and indirect imports and result in price increases which cannot be passed on to consumers.

 - Increasing use of generic medicines and the added pressure of low single exit price (SEP) increases will continue to impact on UPD’s operating margin.

-- Clicks will continue to pursue a strategy to improve price competitiveness, grow sales volumes and entrench the perception of Clicks as a value retailer.
+- Clicks will continue to pursue a strategy to improve price competitiveness, grow sales volumes and entrench the perception of the brand as a value retailer.

-- Focus on differentiators, including a convenient store and pharmacy network; private label and exclusive ranges; personalised engagement, leveraging the Clicks ClubCard loyalty programme and consistently high levels of customer care.
+- Focus on differentiators, including an extensive convenient store and pharmacy network, private label and exclusive ranges, personalised engagement leveraging the Clicks ClubCard loyalty programme and consistently high levels of customer care.

 - UPD will continue to drive efficiencies to mitigate the impact of genericisation on the operating margin.

-Clicks faces competition on several fronts, including national food retailers and general merchandise chains, and other pharmacy businesses.
+Why material?
+Clicks faces competition on several fronts, including national food retailers and general merchandise chains, online retailers and other pharmacy businesses.